10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 4) Not Doing Enough Exercise

-You may have heard the following expression; “You can’t outrun a bad diet.”
+You may have heard the saying, “You can’t outrun a bad diet.”

-Either way, this statement implies that nutrition is the most critical aspect of weight loss, which is true.
+Either way, this expression emphasizes that nutrition is the most critical factor in weight loss, which is true.

-This is especially the case for intense resistance training, as research shows that lifting heavy weights increases resting metabolic rate and energy expenditure (13, 14, 15, 16).
+This is particularly true for intense resistance training, as research shows that lifting heavy weights increases resting metabolic rate and energy expenditure (13, 14, 15, 16).

-Considering all the other benefits that physical activity has for our overall health, there is no excuse not to do it.
+Considering all the other benefits that physical activity has for our overall health, there is really no excuse not to include it for those who can.

-In short, anyone struggling to lose weight on a ketogenic diet can only benefit from adding physical exercise to their regime.
+In short, anyone struggling to lose weight on a ketogenic diet will only benefit from adding physical exercise to their regime.

 Key Point: Physical exercise has many health benefits, and it can support weight loss in combination with a ketogenic diet.